Common Information

 Ref

-These reference types usually provide an overloaded
+These reference types generally provide an

 operator bool()

-to check if the reference is valid;When calling interfaces provided by these reference types, if the reference is null, an exception will be thrown;
+overload to check if the reference is valid;When calling interfaces provided by these reference types, if the reference is null, an exception will be thrown;

 AimRT Lifecycle and Interface Call Timing